insight. inspiration. illumination

 Men are wired differently than us women, but we all need to feel appreciated.
 Although they don’t show it or make it known, men desperately need praise too.
 They need to be reminded they are doing a good job and that their hard work is appreciated (whether they work outside the home or are Mr. Mom, they need to know that what they are doing matters).
 It is not always in our nature to remember to say thank you “just because”.
 With our busy schedules it is easy to run day in and day out and unintentionally begin to take each other for granted.

 This is where we come in, Ladies.
 We need to help fill that gap.
 If your hubby isn’t feeling appreciated at work and then he comes home and he doesn’t get any appreciation there either...what do you think that does to him mentality?
-Over time, this will crush his soul.
+Over time, I will tell you, this will crush his soul.

 Us wives and mothers can also fall in to the trap of ‘nagging’.
 Whether we have been working all day or been taking care of the children (which is just as hard, if not harder), by the time our husbands get home we are exhausted too.
 Both husband and wife want to just get a little time alone to unwind, but when the kids are whining because they are hungry and the dog wants to be taken for a walk and the house looks like a bomb went off, it is easy to get overwhelmed and thus the nagging begins.

-This is when we need to stop and take a deep breathe…maybe even a glass of wine.
-Instead of nagging, start praising.
+This is when we need to stop and take a deep breathe…get our minds back on what is really important.
+And instead of nagging, start praising.

-I encourage you to make a few small changes in your routine to give praise and thanks to your husband and I promise this will go a long way.
+I encourage you to make a few small changes in your routine to give praise and thanks to your husband and I would bet you will see a change happen.

 After a long day with the kiddos, I have to tell you, it is my inclination to just unload on my hubby as soon as I see him.
 And when he gets home late, I am usually pretty grumpy.
 But, I have to remember attitudes are contagious.
 If I am grumpy and nag on him immediately when he walks through the door, he may be sympathetic at first, but as the night wears on, or if my negative attitude becomes a habit, he is going to react to those emotions and will be negative back towards me, which just fuels the fire.
-I am not saying we shouldn’t have bad days, that is just down right impossible, but let’s be cautious it doesn’t take over our lives and become habit.
+I am not saying we shouldn’t have bad days, that is just down right impossible, but let’s be cautious we don't let it take over our lives.

 Strive for a positive and encouraging attitude.
 I am not saying to be fake and act like everything is sunshine and lollipops if you have had a bad day, but make sure that everyday isn’t a bad day.
 Be critical of your emotions.
 Was your day really that horrible?
 Or is there something else going on that can be fixed pretty easily.
 I have found that often times when I get grumpy it is because I am either hungry, tired, or both!
 Make sure you are taking care of yourself and you will be able to then take care of others.
 If you are continually having bad days, then you need to seriously address it.
 You need to sit down with your spouse and maybe your doctor to see what is going on.
 I have found that professional counseling has a lot of great benefits too.